A Guide to Getting Unstuck

 3. Confide in a friend

 When we become too socially isolated, we become closed systems and our negativity begins self-referencing, feeding upon itself.
 Talk to a friend or family member, in person if possible, and ask their advice — they will be honored that you chose them.
-Solicit their support in holding you accountable to making progress.
+Solicit their support in holding you accountable for making progress.